This will be a sign for you: You will find a baby wrapped in strips of cloth and lying in a manger.” (Luke 2:12-14)

 Jesus said to them, “I tell you the solemn truth, unless you eat the flesh of the Son of Man and drink his blood, you have no life in yourselves.
 The one who eats my flesh and drinks my blood has eternal life, and I will raise him up on the last day.
 For my flesh is true food, and my blood is true drink.
 The one who eats my flesh and drinks my blood resides in me, and I in him.
 Just as the living Father sent me, and I live because of the Father, so the one who consumes me will live because of me.
 This is the bread that came down from heaven; it is not like the bread your ancestors ate, but then later died.
 The one who eats this bread will live forever.”
 (John 6:53–58 NET)

-Basis for the March 20, 6 B.C. birth of Jesus (Yeshua)
+The basis for the March 20, 6 B.C. birth of Jesus (Yeshua)

 The following graph indicates the various events that can estimate the most likely period of time that Jesus was born.